Kattis/problem-package-format/spec/problem_package_format.md

 ### Problem types

-There are two types of problems: <em>pass-fail</em> problems and
+There are three types of problems: <em>pass-fail</em> problems,
-<em>scoring</em> problems.
+<em>scoring</em> problems, and <em>pvp</em> problems.
 In pass-fail problems, submissions are
 basically judged as either accepted or rejected (though the "rejected" judgement is more fine-grained and divided into results such as "Wrong Answer", "Time Limit Exceeded", etc).
 In scoring problems, a submission that is accepted is additionally given a score, which is a numeric value (and the goal is to either maximize or minimize this value).
+A pvp problem is a problem where users can write submissions that are pitted against each other to determine which submission is the best.

 </div>